typo3-themes/themes/Documentation/Include/TypoScript/Constants/ResourcePrivatePath.rst

 		string

 	Description
-		Path to private resources of the theme
+		Path to private resources of the theme (automatically setted, readonly)

 	Default
 		*none*